alt-gnome/apa/README.md

 # ALT Packages Assistant

-An assistant for working with packages in your ALT distros
+An assistant for working with packages in your ALT distros.